ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 ARTICLE XIII: INDEMNIFICATION

 The Association shall indemnify any and all of its present and former directors, officers, employees, agents, committee members, or any person who may have served at its request or by election as a director or officer of another corporation or association in accordance with policies adopted from time to time by the Board.

 The Association shall use its funds only to accomplish the objectives and purposes specified in the Bylaws, and no part of the net earnings of the Association shall inure to the benefit of or be distributable to its directors, officers, other private individuals or organizations organized and operating for profit, except that the Association is authorized and empowered to pay reasonable compensation for service rendered.
 On dissolution or final liquidation of the Association the Board shall, after paying or making provision for the payment of all lawful debts and liabilities of the Association, distribute all of the assets of the Association to a not-for-profit organization or organizations which may have been created to succeed the Association or to one or more regularly organized and qualified charitable, educational or scientific organizations which may be selected by the Board.

-These Bylaws may be amended by a majority vote at any Annual meeting of the Association or, in the interim, by electronic ballot as specified in Article III, Section 4, of these Bylaws.
+These Bylaws may be amended by a majority vote at any Annual meeting of the Association or, in the interim, by electronic ballot as specified in Article VI, Section 4, of these Bylaws.

 An amendment to be proposed at the Annual meeting shall be mailed or sent electronically to each voting member at least 30 days prior to the date of the Annual meeting.

 An amendment to the Bylaws shall be effective immediately after the conclusion of the Annual meeting at which it was adopted, or, in the case of a mail or electronic ballot, on the date established as the deadline for return of ballots, unless another effective date therefore is specifically adopted at the time the amendment is enacted.

 Amended October 9, 2017